-As a pig farmer who talks to people about what I do, there are common questions I am asked about pigs.
-I have compiled a list of 12 frequently asked questions about pigs.
+As a pig farmer, I talk to people about what I do.
+There are common questions I am asked frequently about pigs.
+I have compiled a list of my top 12 frequently asked questions about pigs.

 1. How many pigs are raised in the U.S. and which states produce the most pigs?

-In 2013, there were over 120,000,000 pigs raised on over 73,000 pig farms.
+In 2017, there were over 235,000,000 pigs raised on over 64,000 pig farms.
 Iowa is the top pork-producing state with North Carolina and Minnesota following.
-Here is a picture of the U.S. and where the majority of pigs are raised.
+The above picture shows a U.S. map and where the majority of pigs are raised.

 2. What is the gestation period of a sow and how many piglets does she have?